-Many people approach prayer like Tevye in “Fiddler on the Roof.”
-He kept a running dialogue with God (a sort of lament).
+Tevye in “Fiddler on the Roof” kept a running dialogue with God (a sort of lament).
 He credited God for good things and lamented things that went wrong or that he wished were different.

-In a well known lament, Tevye is feeding his horse, looking up at God saying, “You made many, many poor people.
+In one of his well-known laments, Tevye is feeding his horse, looking up at God saying, “You made many, many poor people.
 I realize, of course, it’s no shame to be poor.
 But it’s no great honor either.
 Ahh, so what would have been so terrible if I had a small fortune?”

 Then he launches into the song, “If I Were a Rich Man.”
-At one moment in the song he sings, “Lord who made even lion and the lamb, You decreed I should be what I am.
+He sings, “Lord who made even lion and the lamb, You decreed I should be what I am.
 Would it spoil some vast eternal plan if I were a wealthy man?!”

 According to Jesus, if the birds are fed, it is the Father who feeds them; if the flowers grow, it is God who grows them.
 Jesus said, “not one sparrow will fall to the ground apart from your Father” (Matthew 10:29).
 Scripture invites us to cast our cares on God because He cares for us.

 Certainly a Christian cannot go off singing, “Que sera, sera – whatever will be, will be.”
 We recognize and honor God’s sovereignty.
 “The Lord does whatever pleases Him in the heavens and on the earth, in the seas and all their depths.”
 Psalms 135:6

 But is God really punishing talkative wives and horses?
 Does He help golfers who are teeing off?
 Does he distribute Sunny days for picnics and weddings?
 How should we view God’s involvement and how should it shape and guide our approach to prayer?

 God is not our spiritual GPS system telling us, “right turn ahead in one mile.”
 Maybe Tevye has it wrong when approaching prayer as a running dialogue.